-As strange as it may seem, defining what is outside and what is inside the body is not always easy, because the body has many surfaces.
-The skin, which is actually an organ system, is obviously outside the body.
+As strange as it may seem, defining what is outside and what is inside the body is not always easy because the body has many surfaces.
+The skin (see Structure and Function of the Skin), which is actually an organ system, is obviously outside the body.
 It forms a barrier that prevents many harmful substances from entering the body.
-The digestive system is a long tube that begins at the mouth, winds through the body, and exits at the anus.
+The digestive system (see Overview of the Digestive System) is a long tube that begins at the mouth, winds through the body, and exits at the anus.
 Is food as it passes through this tube inside or outside of the body?
 Nutrients and fluid are not really inside the body until they are absorbed into the bloodstream.

-Saliva, so important in the mouth, can cause severe damage if inhaled into the lungs, because saliva carries bacteria that can cause an abscess to form in the lung.
+Saliva, so important in the mouth, can cause severe damage if inhaled into the lungs because saliva carries bacteria that can cause an abscess to form in the lung.
 The hydrochloric acid produced by the stomach rarely causes harm there.
 However, the acid can burn and damage the esophagus if it flows backward and can damage other organs if it leaks through the stomach wall.
-Stool, the undigested part of food expelled through the anus, can cause life-threatening infections if it leaks through a hole in the intestinal wall into the abdominal cavity.
+Stool, the undigested part of food expelled through the anus, can cause life-threatening infections if it leaks into the abdominal cavity, which can happen if a hole develops in the intestinal wall.